Leeds boss Marsch reveals medical experts' belief over Dallas recovery

 "It was a long surgery five and a half hours but they believe that the outcome was very positive and and you know they say it'll be a long recovery, but they believe that he will have a full recovery.

-"He has add something like 400 500 messages from fans, family and friends.
-We all we know that he's loved and I think that this moment proved that more than anything you know, I don't want to speak for stored but but you know, I've heard he's been very appreciative of so many people reaching out and and extending their concerns and their love toward him.
-So we all hope the absolute best for Stuart and we hope that he is soon pain free and and back here in the training centre so that we can really start his recovery.
+"He has had something like 400 500 messages from fans, family and friends.
+We all know that he's loved and I think that this moment proved that more than anything you know, I don't want to speak for Stuart but you know, I've heard he's been very appreciative of so many people reaching out and extending their concerns and their love toward him.
+So we all hope the absolute best for Stuart and we hope that he is soon pain free and back here in the training centre so that we can really start his recovery.

 "He's such a big part of the group.
 He's such a fantastic person and player.
 I think he had the current ongoing record for most consecutive matches.
 So he's also an Iron Man and it's a it's motivation for us.
 But more importantly, I think it's an indicator for the fact that Stuart will be back and stronger than ever."